Conrad Grebel University College

 Waterloo, ON, Canada N2L 3G6

-Paul Heidebrecht is the inaugural director of the CPA, and an adjunct assistant professor who teaches courses in Peace and Conflict Studies and Theological Studies.
-His current research interests reflect a range of academic fields and professional experiences, including the intersection of social innovation and peacebuilding, political advocacy and social ethics, and technology and moral formation.
+Paul Heidebrecht is the inaugural director of the Kindred Credit Union Centre for Peace Advancement, and an adjunct assistant professor who teaches courses in Peace and Conflict Studies at Conrad Grebel University College.
+His current research interests reflect a range of academic fields and professional experiences, including the intersection of peacebuilding and social innovation, technology and ethics, and political advocacy.

 519-885-0220, ext.
 24225